Umeboshi plums are sundried and salted Japanese plums. It’s a centuries-old traditional food known for its many health benefits and sour taste.

 Make Umeboshi At Home

-Yes, you can make umeboshi at home with fresh ume when they are in season in early summer.
-I have shared a detailed post on how to make umeboshi here.
+Yes, you can make it at home with fresh ume when they are in season.
+Here’s a detailed post on how to make homemade umeboshi.

 Recipes Using Umeboshi

-There are so many new ways to enjoy umeboshi than you think!
-In addition to rice dishes, you can flavor your pasta or salad dishes with umeboshi.
-It adds an unexpected bright tang to the overall flavor.
+In addition to rice dishes and garnishes, you can flavor your noodles or salad dishes with umeboshi.
+It adds an unexpected bright tang to the dish.

 Like pickled lemon, feel free to experiment beyond Japanese recipes.
 Think salad dressings, mayonnaise, risotto, smoked meat/ fish, or marinades.
 The potential is limitless.